DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/browserconnection.md

 ### url

 String.
-A URL that should be visited from a remote browser to connect.
+A URL that should be visited from a remote browser in order to connect it to the TestCafe server.

 ## Events

 ### ready

-Fires when a remote browser has been connected.
+Fires when a remote browser connects to the TestCafe server.

 ```js
 browserConnection.once('ready', callback)
 ```

-Typically, you do not need to wait for the `ready` event to fire.
+Typically, you can run tests without waiting for the `ready` event to fire.
 The [runner.run](runner.md#run) method automatically waits for all browser connections to be established.
-If this does not happen within **30** seconds, an error is thrown.
+If remote browsers do not connect within **30** seconds, an error is thrown.
-Thus, you need to wait for the `ready` event only if there is a chance that any of your remote connections can take a significant amount of time (more than 30 sec) to establish.
+Thus, you need to wait for the `ready` event only if there is a chance that any of your remote connections take more than 30 seconds to establish.